shawnbrown/datatest/README.rst

-All of the data used at the `National Committee for an Effective Congress <http://www.ncec.org/about>`_ has been checked with datatest for more than a year so there is, already, a large and growing codebase that relies on current features and must be maintained into the future.
+All of the data used at the `National Committee for an Effective Congress <http://www.ncec.org/about>`_ has been checked with datatest for several years so there is, already, a large and growing codebase that relies on current features and must be maintained into the future.